matsev/serverless-aws-twilio-dictionary/README.md

 After installation, you can interact with the dictionary using the following syntax:

-> [command] word [meaning]
+> [command] word [definition]

 There are four commands (see list below).
 If omitted, the command defaults to `read`.
 The `word` is the dictionary key and one must be provided with all dictionary interactions.
-The `meaning` part is used when creating or updating the meaning of different worts.
+The `definition` part is used when creating or updating the meaning of different words.

 | Command   | Abbreviation  | Comment                                           |
 | --------- | ------------- | ------------------------------------------------- |